Art and architecture on the Mass Rapid Transit (Singapore): Artwork list

+Comic Connect

+The Comic Connect programme is a public arts program directed by SMRT Corporation, one of the two operators of the MRT.
+The art programme, which celebrates SMRT's 35th anniversary, involves the corporation collaborating with local artists to create heritage-themed, comic-styled murals for 35 SMRT-operated stations; these murals are inspired by the history and culture of the neighbourhood the stations serve.
+The Comic Connect programme was launched in June 2022 with the unveiling of a mural at Toa Payoh station, and the rest of the murals were unveiled in the next two years, with the last one unveiled at Choa Chu Kang station in November 2024.

 Other features

 Wayfinding

 The initial MRT system used colours which indicated the direction of trains.
 Hence, the North–South Line had red for southbound trains and yellow for northbound trains, and the East–West Line had green for eastbound and blue for westbound.
 The North East Line would have used light purple for Punggol-bound trains and red for Harbourfront-bound trains.
-The station numbering code for the NSEWL was initially based on their distance from the two "central" stations of City Hall (C1) and Raffles Place (C2).
+The station numbering code for the NSEWL was initially based on their distance from the two "central" stations of City Hall (C2) and Raffles Place (C1).

 In 2001, the LTA introduced a new signage system that assigns a single color to each MRT and LRT line instead.
 Alongside this, a new alphanumeric station code system was implemented, consisting of two letters representing the line and a number identifying the station.
 The numbering generally follows a sequential order from east to west and north to south.
 Additionally, each terminus of an MRT line is assigned a destination number to help commuters determine the direction of travel.
 This signage system was designed by Lloyd Northover.